RynnVLA-002: A Unified Vision-Language-Action and World Model: Experiments

 \textbf{Metrics.} Our evaluation is twofold.
 To assess the VLA model, we measure its success rate across 50 deployment rollouts per task, each initialized in a different state.
 To assess the world model, we measure its video prediction accuracy on the held-out validation set using four standard metrics: Fréchet Video Distance (FVD), Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index (SSIM), and Learned Perceptual Image Patch Similarity (LPIPS).

 \textbf{Benchmark Results.} We evaluate the performance of discrete actions and continuous actions separately.
 As shown in Tab.~\ref{tab:bench_combined}, our RynnVLA-002 achieves high success rates of 93.3\% with discrete actions and 97.4\% with continuous actions, demonstrating the effectiveness of our core design principles: jointly learning the VLA modeling and world modeling, an attention mask mechanism for discrete action generation, and the added continuous Action Transformer.
-Surprisingly, our RynnVLA-002, without any pretraining, is still on par with strong baseline models pretrained on either LIBERO-90 or massive real-robot datasets~\citep{tian2024predictive, bu2025learning,kim2025fine}.
+We additionally compare with recent strong policies including $\pi_{0.5}$, X-VLA, and EO-1.
+These methods benefit from large-scale robot or cross-embodiment pretraining, whereas RynnVLA-002 is trained without such robot pretraining.
+Under this setting, RynnVLA-002 remains competitive with these pretrained baselines and outperforms most non-pretrained methods, indicating that the unified action-world objective provides a strong learning signal even when large external robot corpora are unavailable.